 Alistair McQueen, Head of Savings & Retirement at Aviva, says almost 1.4 million people are working beyond the traditional retirement age of 65 – an all-time high and nearly triple the number in 2000.
 It’s a trend he expects to continue.

 “There are two levers most of us can pull to fund our later life: we can save more or we can work longer.
 Many will pull both,” he adds.
 “When preparing for retirement, or in retirement, remember that it's not all just about saving.
 Working is also one of the most powerful actions we can take.
 More and more people, and employers, are rising to this opportunity.”

 How to keep your tax bill down

-Let’s look at the practical steps you can follow to keep your tax bill to a minimum when drawing a pension while working.
+Let’s look at the practical steps you can follow to keep your tax bill to a minimum when drawing from a defined contribution pension while working.

 The simplest way is to take only the amount you need in each tax year from your pension as the lower this is, the less tax you pay.